 High bit depth in the panel electronics is the primary thing to look for, but you must remember that this is only relevant to the calibration stage of monitor colour control.
 That is, these high bit depth chips are used when physically adjusting the monitor, but not necessarily during the second stage - profiling the monitor.
 See point below.

 Good monitors must have extensive controls for adjusting their picture to appropriate targets.
-Most importantly is a brightness control that can drop a monitor's display down to a reasonable level to simulate paper - ideally anything between about 60 to 200+ candellas should be achievable.
+Most importantly is a brightness control that can drop a monitor's display down to a reasonable level to simulate paper - ideally anything between about 60 to 200+ candelas should be achievable.
 This is where many consumer monitors fail absolutely.
-For example, the current iMac 24" screen has a minimum brightness of 250 cd/m2 and out of the box they are a truly retina destroying 400 cd/m2!.
+For example, some older iMac 24" screens have a minimum brightness of 250 cd/m2 and out of the box they are a truly retina destroying 400 cd/m2!.
 This is ridiculous and a huge fundamental failing for image makers - an approximate recommendation for most working environments for print production work would be brightness of around 90 to 110 cd/m2.
 This means the iMac is, at best, two and a half times brighter than it should be to simulate paper, and there's no physical control to adjust this.
-With a 24" iMac you will forever find your prints seem darker than your screen.
+With such a 24" iMac you will forever find your prints seem darker than your screen.

 In addition to a brightness control with sufficient range, monitors must have excellent controls to reach specific gamma targets (i.e. have an appropriate tonal progression from dark to light) and specific colour targets (e.g. white points in the range of about 4500 to 7000 Kelvin).

-Some monitors, such as Eizo CG247W and monitors in the NEC PA Series, can now accept a 10 bit input signal from high end video cards.
+Monitors like the BenQ SW and PV series, and Eizo ColorEdge screens, now accept a 10 bit input signal from high end video cards.
 The result of 10 bit input is that the incoming signal is much higher quality - having over 1000 discrete signal levels instead of the normal 256 signals with 8 bit input.
 The net result is smoother, more accurate colour and a more robust system that can stand greater manipulation (for example, calibrating to printer gamuts in the monitor hardware itself and other exotic things).

 Simulating paper contrast is a very important part of print matching.
 An image on a screen with 1000:1 contrast will always look far more contrasty than the final print and this means your editing decisions will be based on this incorrect display.